ERNICommunity/angular-starter-project/README.md

 This removes the need to discuss style in code reviews and saves time and energy.

 In order to be able to run Prettier and TSLint without conflict, `tslint-config-prettier` has been added to this project (https://github.com/prettier/tslint-config-prettier).

+There is still the possibility, that there are some rules in TSLint which conflict with Prettier.
+To find which rules are in conflict, you can run `npm run tslint-check`.
+This prints a list of conflicting rules which can then be deactivated in `./tslint.json`

 TODO:
 - How to configure